 Whether and how to support service continuity for computing service upon change of computing site and/or user plane function (e.g., due to UE mobility, computing load balancing, AF influence, etc.).

+NOTE 3: Compute site represents the compute resources in a specific location of network topology.
+The compute site can offer compute services by allocating its compute resources to run application workloads upon demand of a compute service consumer.
+From networking perspective, the compute site may be represented by a DNAI and equivalent to an instance of Service Hosting Environment in a specific location.

 WT#6.3: Discovery and (re-)selection of compute site(s)/Application Server(s) for UE/AF requested service: